If you need to change your travel plans due to the coronavirus, it may be a little less costly to do so.

 Other airlines have made similar moves.

-The moves signal that airlines want to allow travelers to cancel plans and are concerned about the steep drop in bookings and want to encourage travelers to continue to plan trips by allowing them flexibility to change plans later.
+The moves signal that airlines want to allow travelers to cancel plans and allow travelers to continue to plan trips by allowing them flexibility to change plans later.

-Delta already has suspended flights to much of Asia, Europe and Latin America and said it will cut 70% of its flights.
+Delta already has suspended flights to much of Asia, Europe and Latin America and is cutting 80% of its flights.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.